milindkusahu/learn-react/Readme.md

 - Component Composition => composing two componenets in one another
 - JSX Sanitize data (prevent cross site scripting)
 - We can also use `<Title></Title>` for defining component
+- Config Driven UI: A method where the user interface is defined by external configuration data, allowing for dynamic changes without altering the application's code.
+- Whenever we are looping over anything, we must always provide a `key` prop.
+This prevents React from unnecessarily re-rendering components when new items are added.
+- Using indexes as keys in React can lead to incorrect component behavior and performance issues, especially when list items can be added, removed, or reordered.
+React relies on keys for efficient updates, so unique, stable identifiers are preferred.
+-